About this topic

 Key statistics

 Good physical health is a key component of social and emotional wellbeing.
 First Nations people currently experience higher levels of morbidity and mortality from potentially avoidable conditions than other Australians (AIHW & NIAA 2021).
-An AIHW analysis of Australian Bureau of Statistics (ABS) 2017–18 National Health Survey and 2018–19 National Aboriginal and Torres Strait Islander Health Survey data estimated that over one-third (35%) of the health gap between First Nations people and non-Indigenous Australians was due to social determinants (employment and hours worked, highest non-school qualification, level of schooling completed, housing adequacy and household income) and about 30% of the gap was due to health risk factors (risky alcohol consumption, high blood pressure, overweight and obesity status, inadequate fruit and vegetable consumption, physical inactivity and smoking).
+An AIHW analysis of Australian Bureau of Statistics (ABS) 2017–18 National Health Survey and 2018–19 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) data estimated that over one-third (35%) of the health gap between First Nations people and non-Indigenous Australians was due to social determinants (employment and hours worked, highest non-school qualification, level of schooling completed, housing adequacy and household income) and about 30% of the gap was due to health risk factors (risky alcohol consumption, high blood pressure, overweight and obesity status, inadequate fruit and vegetable consumption, physical inactivity and smoking).
 The remaining health gap (of around 35%) unexplained by this analysis may include differences in access to health services and the impact of cultural and historical factors on health (AIHW 2024, forthcoming).

-The Indigenous Mental Health and Suicide Prevention Clearinghouse (the Clearinghouse) has used 3 social and emotional wellbeing measures – psychological distress, level of mastery and perceived social support – from the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19 to identify relationships between health risk factors, self-assessed health, musculoskeletal conditions, mental health conditions and SEWB.
+The Indigenous Mental Health and Suicide Prevention Clearinghouse (the Clearinghouse) has used 3 social and emotional wellbeing measures – psychological distress, level of mastery and perceived social support – from the 2018–19 NATSIHS to identify relationships between health risk factors, self-assessed health, musculoskeletal conditions, mental health conditions and SEWB.
 For more information about these measures, see the topic page on Social and emotional wellbeing.

 Health risk factors